kendallw763/CRUD-Module/README.md

     total = self.collection.count_documents({}) - Counts the total documents within the database. results = list(self.collection.find(query)) - Quick look up for existing documents.

-## Read - This gives the user the ability to read the pre existing documentation within the Mongo DB database
+## Read - This gives the user the ability to read the pre existing documentation within the Mongo DB database.
     results = list(self.collection.find(query)) - Read the preexisting documents.

 ## Update - Preexisting documentation inside the database can be edited using the follwing commands...